• Skip to primary navigation

 Decorating the Cake

-Attach one cake layer to a serving plate or cake board with a small amount of buttercream.
+Place one cake layer on a serving plate or cake board with a small amount of buttercream underneath to hold in place.
 Using an offset spatula, spread coffee buttercream all over the top of the first layer.
-Don’t worry if you get crumbs in the buttercream at this stage – no one is going to see it until it’s cut and they just want to eat the cake at that point!

 Using a cranked spatula to buttercream the middle of a layer cake.